gracelang/language/languageSpec/spec.md

 an `outer` sequence, the receiver may be left implicit, _i.e._, the `self` or `outer` sequence, and the following dot, may both be omitted.
-An implicit request is interpreted as a `self` request, or as an `outer` sequence request on an outer sequence of the appropriate length.
+An implicit request is interpreted as a `self` request, or as an `outer` request on an outer sequence of the appropriate length.

 When interpreting an implicit request of a method named `m`, the usual rules of lexical scoping apply, so a definition of `m` in